michaelshiloh/NetworkEverything/schedule.md

 #### Homework due Thursday February 15

+**Design Project**

-**Project**: Design an IoT device.
+Design an IoT device.
 It can be practical or silly, a game, or anything else you fancy.
 You must tell a story as to why this device is relevant, and design the sensors, actuators, and interface in a way that fits this story.